-How to dispose of razor blades – In most instances, it is okay to dispose of razor blades with your household trash.
+In most instances, it is okay to dispose of razor blades with your household trash.
 However, you must take special safety measures into account to prevent injury to yourself or others.
-Always check with your local municipality prior to disposal.
+Always check with your local municipality before disposal.

 For this guide, we will cover some safe ways to prep your used razor blades for disposal along with places that will collect your used blades should local laws prohibit household disposal.